 If at all possible, your references should avoid mentioning your opposing party.
 By all means, your references should not voice their negative opinions about that person, lest the letter becomes a litany of bad behavior that your opposing party has engaged in on previous occasions.
 It is understandable if your references favor you and against your opposing party winning primary conservatorship of your child.
 That does not justify their using the letter to badmouth the other parent.

-Keep in mind that your reference can use a limited number of pages to write their letter.
+Remember that your reference can use a limited number of pages to write their letter.
 You can imagine how tedious it would be for a social study evaluator to read ten or fifteen-page letters that only dance around the subject matter that needs to be included in the letter.
-With that said, the evaluator should follow the instructions provided to them in completing the letter.
+With that said, the evaluator should follow the instructions they provided in completing the letter.
 There are multiple avenues for you and your attorney to address concerns you have about your opposing party, and you should use those avenues as much as you need to.
 The reference letter is not one of those opportunities.

 What goes into a social study report?
 Stay tuned tomorrow to find out.

-In tomorrow’s blog post, we will get into the actual report created by the social study evaluator.
-Once all of the reference letters are received, home studies are completed, and interviews are conducted.
+In tomorrow's blog post, we will get into the actual report created by the social study evaluator.
+Once all reference letters are received, home studies are completed, and interviews are conducted.
 The evaluator will use the data collected to create a report for your judge.
-The report will synthesize the data and ultimately arrive at a recommendation as to which parent should be awarded primary conservatorship.
-We will explain the social study evaluator’s report in detail in tomorrow’s blog post.
+The report will synthesize the data and ultimately arrive at a recommendation for which parent should be awarded primary conservatorship.
+We will explain the social study evaluator's report in detail in tomorrow's blog post.

 Questions about reference letters or social studies?
 Contact the Law Office of Bryan Fagan

-We offer free of charge consultations six days a week with our licensed family law attorneys.
+We offer free of charge consultations with our licensed family law attorneys six days a week.
 It is our privilege to represent people in our community just like you from Katy to The Woodlands; our attorneys and staff work to benefit the lives of our clients and their families.

 Other Articles you may be interested in: